 The technology requirements can have a lot to do with the ERP solution you implement, especially when it comes to investing in infrastructure and devices.
 There is no single best solution when it comes to hosting, as what works for one company may not work for another.
 Consider the technology requirements and their associated costs when weighing your options to stay on task and on budget.

-It’s easy to consider only the upfront costs of your chemical ERP, but as with all major business purchases, it’s important to also consider long term expenses.
-Aside from the initial investment, chemical companies will also be tasked with maintaining the ERP system, costs of implementing changes as you grow, upgrading technology requirements, and training and onboarding for new employees.
+It’s easy to consider only the upfront costs of your ERP for the chemical industry, but as with all major business purchases, it’s important to also consider long-term expenses.
+Aside from the initial investment, chemical companies will also be tasked with maintaining their ERP systems, costs of implementing changes as you grow, upgrading technology requirements and training and onboarding for new employees.

-As the Bring Your Own Device movement gains steam, adding the mobile aspect to your ERP is worth considering.
-Not employees need to be chained to a desk to conduct business (particularly in outside sales and logistics), so giving them the freedom and flexibility to work from anywhere can help to boost productivity, improve morale, and better serve your customers.
+As this past year has shown us, understanding the mobile capability of an ERP is critical.
+Not all employees need to be chained to a desk to conduct business (particularly in outside sales and logistics), so giving them the freedom and flexibility to work from anywhere can help to boost productivity, improve morale and better serve your customers.

 ERP dashboards are becoming increasingly mobile friendly, with many solutions offering apps specifically designed for mobile devices.
 Key employees can collect data while in the field without having to perform double data entry upon returning to the office.
 This can also reduce the potential for errors and allow employees to better utilize their time.

 How to Create Better Opportunities with the Right ERP for the Chemical Industry

 The right ERP system can be a central anchor point for your entire organization, helping to turn chaos into control and breaking down the dreaded silos that plague productivity and collaboration.